jfet97/strawberry/README.md

 # strawberry
-A new flexbox based CSS non-framework
+A new flexbox based CSS non-framework.

 Read the wiki!